 If you are interested in being a counsellor, you should first decide whether you want to go for the vocational or academic route.

 If you choose to go to the university, you need to pursue a Bachelor’s and Master’s degree and then complete an internship before applying for the mainstream jobs.

 On the other hand, becoming a counsellor without a degree would require you to undertake training, do voluntary work and be a member of a professional body like the British Association for Counselling and Psychotherapy (BACP) or the National Counselling Society (NCP).

 The salary of a counsellor varies depending on the type of employer, location, experience and specialist skills.
 According to payscale, “The average salary for a mental health counsellor is £26,895 per year.”

-A career in counselling is definitely fulfilling as the role allows you to work closely with clients and assist them in leading a better life.
-For those who are looking to pursue a career where a degree is not required can opt to become a counsellor.
+A career in counselling is definitely fulfilling as the role allows you to work closely with clients and assist them in leading better life.
+Hopefully, this blog will be suitable for those who are looking to become a counsellor without going to university.

 - What are Counselling Skills – Beginner’s Guide to Develop Counselling Skills